ipo-exe/abm-cue/README.md

-# Agent-based Modelling - Coorperation of Urban Environments (CUE)
+# Agent-based Modelling - Cooperation in Urban Environments (CUE)

 This repository includes:
 - [x] All files required to run `abm-cue` models;